Open a business in Malaysia

 It can exist in the form of a company limited by shares or guarantee as well as an unlimited company in Malaysia.
 This type of company is quite beneficial especially when a foreigner intends to invest in the financial sector or set up an international trading or distribution business.

-Foreigners can also have 100 percent foreign ownership of a Labuan Company and the registration procedure for this type of company is reasonably inexpensive and hassle free.
+Foreigners can also have 100 percent foreign ownership of a Labuan Company and the Registration procedure for this type of company is reasonably inexpensive and hassle free.

 It is mandatory for a Labuan Company to have at least a single director and a resident secretary.
 Authorized share capital necessities do not apply for a Labuan Company as well as the minimum amount of capital to start a business in Malaysia.